Troubleshooting

 Terminal window # On the agent hostgetent hosts dockmesh.example.com - Can it reach the server port?

 Terminal window openssl s_client -connect dockmesh.example.com:8443 -servername dockmesh.example.com - Is the certificate valid?
-If you rotated the CA, re-enroll the agent:
+If you rotated the CA, the agent must re-enrol.
+Get a fresh enrolment token from Agents → host → Rotate enrolment token, then re-run the install one-liner on the agent host (it overwrites the existing cert):

 Terminal window timedatectl status